Tenant Frequently Asked Questions

 - Waterbeds and Trampolines are not allowed without owner approval in writing and a renter's insurance policy in place with a rider addressing the extra liability.
 Remarkable Property Management should be named in the policy as a protected entity.

-- If you move before your lease ends, you must provide proper written notice to vacate in accordance with your lease and you must continue to pay rent until the lease term expires.
+A: If you move before your lease ends, you must provide proper written notice to vacate in accordance with your lease and you must continue to pay rent until the lease term expires.
 Failure to do so will result in reporting to the credit bureau, court appearances and a seizure of any monies you have in any banks.
-Abandonment may apply as stated in paragraph 16-B3 if you vacate without notice.
+Abandonment may apply as stated in your lease agreement if you vacate without notice.
+There are options available.
+Contact our office to discuss these options to terminate your lease early without negative consequences.
 No subletting allowed without written approval, certain fees apply.

 - The minimum lease term is through the last day of the month under "Term" in paragraph 3.
 You must give at least 30 days WRITTEN notice from the first day of that month.
 For example, if your lease ends on April 30, you must provide written notice on or before April 1.
 If not, you must still abide by lease terms on a month-to-month basis.

-- Once a proper written"30 day notice" has been given, you must allow access to the property manager/agents so home can be shown the last 30 days to rent the unit before you move.
-This is mandatory and you must remove any animals that may deter showing and leave keyless deadbolt unengaged or it may result in a trip charge according to the lease.
+- Once a proper written "30 day notice" has been given, you must allow access to the property manager and showing agents so the home can be shown to rent the unit before you move.
+This is mandatory and you must remove any animals that may deter showings and leave keyless deadbolt unengaged or it may result in a trip charge according to the lease.